OpenDataServices/flatten-tool/docs/userguide.rst

 because of the index numbered `30`, even though the columns weren't next to each other.

-For a much richer way of organising lists of objects, see the Relationships section.
+For a much richer way of organising arrays of objects, see the Relationships section.

 Plain Lists (Unsupported)
 -------------------------

-Flatten Tool doesn't support lists of JSON values other than objects (just described in the previous section).
+Flatten Tool doesn't support arrays of JSON values other than objects (just described in the previous section).

-As a result heading names such as `tag/0` and `tag/1` would be ignored and an empty list would be put into the JSON.
+As a result heading names such as `tag/0` and `tag/1` would be ignored and an empty array would be put into the JSON.

 Here's some example data: